-[Speaker Report] JAWS-UG Osaka re:Invent re:Cap Lightning Talk Event: I gave a presentation titled "Let's evaluate AI agents with Amazon Bedrock AgentCore Evaluations!" with forced termination if UFOs appear!
+[Presentation Report] JAWS-UG Osaka re:Invent re:Cap Lightning Talk Event - I gave a presentation titled "Let's evaluate AI agents with Amazon Bedrock AgentCore Evaluations!"
+(The session was forcibly ended when a UFO arrived)

-[Speaker Report] JAWS-UG Osaka re:Invent re:Cap Lightning Talk Event: I gave a presentation titled "Let's evaluate AI agents with Amazon Bedrock AgentCore Evaluations!" with forced termination if UFOs appear!
+[Presentation Report] JAWS-UG Osaka re:Invent re:Cap Lightning Talk Event - I gave a presentation titled "Let's evaluate AI agents with Amazon Bedrock AgentCore Evaluations!"
+(The session was forcibly ended when a UFO arrived)

 2026.01.26